keshav-c/csv-compare/README.md

 It uses the [CSV](https://hexdocs.pm/csv/CSV.html) library to read the CSV files.

+We assume the CSV files have a header row and the header names can be set in _lib/csv_compare/csv_api.ex_

 ## Run

 Navigate to the folder and run `iex -S mix`